FermiParadox/TorBrowser_mouse_track_deanon/README.md

 (that is, suspected exit or entry points) can be calculated while taking into account speed and acceleration.

+# Bug
+It sometimes crashes
+(when specific mouse-tracks are stored in a browser tab session) Simply restart the program and open new tabs.

+I'll fix it in the future.

 # Software limitations

 This is simply a proof of concept.